Why Positive Thinking Isn’t Enough to Reach Your Goals

 When you rely on discipline:

-- You don’t wait to feel inspired
+- You don’t wait until you feel inspired

 - You don’t depend on perfect conditions

-- You continue even when it’s inconvenient
+- You keep going even when it’s inconvenient

 Positive thinking can help you want the goal.